 - Correct poor drainage near your foundation or elsewhere on your property

 - Support the construction or demolition of a swimming pool

 Different Types of Fill

 The type of dirt you need depends on what your project involves.
-For filling holes, you want fill dirt, however the specific type depends on your project.
+For filling holes, you will want fill dirt — however, the specific type depends on your project.
 Types of fill dirt include:

-Topsoil – Topsoil is not a suitable fill material, but it can be used to fill shallow low spots in your landscape garden or yard where it will support vegetation.
+Topsoil is not a suitable fill material, but it can be used to fill shallow low spots in your landscape garden or yard where it will support vegetation.
 Do not use topsoil to fill large holes because topsoil is organic.
 Also, topsoil will not support the hardscape features of your garden.
-You need fill dirt for that purpose.
+You will need fill dirt for that purpose.
 Unlike fill dirt, topsoil will settle and sink as the organic material decays.
-It contains nutrients that will support grass and plants, and should therefore be used for gardens and landscaping plant materials.
+It contains nutrients that will support grass and plants — therefore, it should only be used for gardens and landscaping plant materials.